 Zolar receives credit line of 20 million euros

-The Berlin-based start-up rents out photovoltaic systems, and has now received a €20 million line of credit via a special purpose vehicle (SVP).
+The Berlin-based start-up rents out photovoltaic systems and has now received a credit line of 20 million euros via a special purpose vehicle (SVP).

-Gregor Loukidis and Alex Melzer founded the start-up in 2016, and in March the Berlin-based company already closed a €35 million financing round.
-Zolar offers solar systems at a fixed price, the start-up takes care of the installation and an individual adjustment of the systems.
+Gregor Loukidis and Alex Melzer founded the start-up in 2016, and the Berlin-based company closed a financing round of 35 million euros in March.
+Zolar offers solar systems at a fixed price, with the start-up taking care of the installation and customization of the systems.
 After 20 years, the monthly fee pays for itself and homeowners can buy the system from the start-up for one euro.

 Newsletter